jhap1982/giveituruguay/2017/2017-09-20 - 3Arena, Dublin, Ireland/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-The Adventures of Rain Dance Maggie
+6. The Adventures of Rain Dance Maggie
-Search and Destroy
+7. Search and Destroy
-Parallel Universe
+8. Parallel Universe
-Go Robot
+9. Go Robot
-Californication
+10. Californication
-Tell Me Baby
+11. Tell Me Baby
-Dreams of a Samurai
+12. Dreams of a Samurai
-Suck My Kiss
+13. Suck My Kiss
-I Could Have Lied
+14. I Could Have Lied
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Goodbye Angels
+16. Goodbye Angels
-Give It Away
+17. Give It Away

 ## Notes